sodadata/docs/soda/quick-start-sip.md

 ```shell
 pip install --upgrade pip
 ```
-3. Execute the following command to install Soda in your virtual environment.
+3. Execute the following command to install the Soda package for PostgreSQL in your virtual environment.
+The example data is in a PostgreSQL data source, but there are 15+ data sources with which you can connect your own data beyond this tutorial.
 ```shell
 pip install soda-core-postgres
 ```